JonLysons/Google_Capstone_Project/README.md

 ## Step 2: Prepare

 The next stage is Prepare.
 This involves collecting and storing the information.
-The data for this project can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

-I am to use the company's historical trip data to analyse and identify trends.

-The data is provided in monthly blocks and I have been assigned to look a
+I am to use the company's historical trip data to analyse and identify trends over the preceding 12 months.
+The data for this project can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html) in a zip format, with each file containing the data for one calendar month.
+I selected and downloaded data from August 2021 to July 2022.
+Unzipping the files, the data was contained in .csv files.

 ### Method